NalbantovI/cp-laytime-rules/Trimming procedure/CP_rules_by_analysis/SAFETY_COMPLIANCE_REMOVAL_REPORT.md

    - GRULE rules respond to **SOF events** (e.g., "Safety inspection commenced")
    - This rule describes a **failure state** that would need manual determination
    - Cannot be automated without subjective judgment about "compliance failure"

+### Why TA1 Rule 5 Was Removed:

+**TA1 Rule 5** is a **vessel specification warranty/formality**, similar to ALCOA Rule 6:

+1. **Warranty Language:** "Vessel is guaranteed to have steel floors... and to be suitable in all respects for grab discharge"
+   - This is a **vessel suitability requirement**, not an operational event
+   - Similar to saying "Vessel shall be seaworthy" - it's a prerequisite, not a calculation

+2. **Formality, Not Operational Rule:**
+   - Defines **what the vessel must be** (suitable for grabs)
+   - Not **what happens during operations** (a stoppage, event, or time calculation)
+   - This is a **contractual formality** about vessel specifications

+3. **Already Covered:**
+   - If cargo is loaded in inaccessible places, it would be recorded as operational delays
+   - The time impact would be captured through existing stoppages
+   - Similar to FMG Rule 7 but FMG is about **physical constraints**, while TA1 is about **warranties**

+4. **No Discrete SOF Event:**
+   - No event like "Cargo loaded in inaccessible location detected"
+   - The consequence (time doesn't count) would be determined post-facto during laytime calculation disputes
+   - Not something that appears in a Statement of Facts as an event

 ---